 A rainbow of possibilities.

 - Week 50 – Scissors & Trimmers

 - Week 51 – Wrappin’ It Up

 - Week 52 – Making Organization A Habit

 How much is too much?

 Take a deep breath.
 It isn’t as bad as it looks, I promise.
 Read through the list a little slower before you have a panic attack.
-Note that there are probably quite a few weeks you’ll be bored to tears because you’re either happy with how you have it organized or you don’t have anything that needs organized.
+Note that there are probably quite a few weeks you’ll be bored to tears because you’re either happy with how you have it organized or you don’t have anything that needs to be organized.

 Either way, doesn’t that make you feel a little better already?
 And I’m willing to bet there are lots of easy weeks too.
 These are the weeks where you only have a few of whatever it happens to be that we’re organizing.
 Psst… I did that on purpose.